thedansilva/SudokuMaster/README.md

 SudokuMaster is a web based application that allows users to enjoy the mind testing game of Sudoku.
 This application features a variety of unique puzzles, each with a range of difficulties that can help any user learn and master this game.

 ### Requirements
-- Wamp server
+- WAMP server (requires Windows operating system.)
-- Wamp requires a windows operating system
-- Browser
+- Web browser
 - Primary input devices

 ### What is Sudoku?